 With over 400 children referred to the Seventh Circuit CASA Program annually, we are continually seeking volunteers to step forward and be a ‘voice’ for children in court.
 On average, we serve 40% of these children.
 Our goal is to serve 100%!
 We encourage you to stand up and say I Am For The Child™!

 CASA volunteers come from all walks of life with one thing in common, they care about children.
-No special or legal schooling is required, contact us if you are interested.
-Learn more about being a volunteer by watching the below video.
+No special or legal schooling is required.
+Learn more about being a volunteer by watching the video below.

 The Seventh Circuit CASA program serves Custer, Fall River and Pennington Counties.
-Contact the CASA office to learn how you can become involved.
+Contact the CASA office to learn about volunteer training and how you can become involved, 605-394-2203.

 All donations stay local and assist in the recruitment, training, and support of volunteers. $100 gives a child a voice…More donation information.